rediacc/docs/docs/intro.md

 **How We Protect You:**
 - **Instant Production Cloning**: AI works exclusively on perfect copies created in seconds
 - **Hard System Boundaries**: AI literally cannot access production (kernel-level enforcement)
-- **MCP Protocol Integration**: Native support for Claude, GPT, and all major AI systems
+- **Model Context Protocol (MCP) Integration**: Native support enabling AI systems like Claude Code, Gemini, and all major AI platforms to safely interact with infrastructure
 - **Complete Audit Trail**: Every AI action logged and reversible

 **Your Result**: 0 production disasters.
 Designed to prevent 847+ types of incidents.
 100-second recovery if anything happens.